idk35325/Chromebooks-Linux-Audio-Fix-For-RW_Legacy/README.md

 ## ⚡ Features / Why It Works

-- Forces the Intel audio driver to use the legacy HDA interface.
+- Forces the Intel audio driver to use the legacy HDA audio interface.
 - Works with rw_legacy firmware (no full ROM update required).
 - Tested on Pop!_OS Ubuntu Lubuntu and Kubuntu.